microsoft/finops-toolkit/docs/_docs/bestpractices/compute/compute.md

 #### Benefits

-- **Cost Optimization:** Identifies VMs that are not properly deallocated, helping to prevent unnecessary costs from allocated resources.
+- **Cost optimization:** Identifies VMs that are not properly deallocated, helping to prevent unnecessary costs from allocated resources.

 <details>
   <summary>Click to view the code</summary>